 Notice

 Transfers involving athletics will be in accordance with Kentucky High School Athletic Association (KHSAA) By-Laws.
-Any student who transfers enrollment from a district of residence to a nonresident district shall be ineligible to participate in interscholastic athletics for one (1) calendar year from the date of transfer.

 Requests for transfer for middle and high school students are considered incomplete until class scheduling information has been submitted to the prospective school.